dlt-hub/verified-sources/sources/zendesk/README.md

 </details>

-## Initialize the pipeline
+## Initialize the source with an example pipeline

-Initialize the pipeline with the following command:
+Initialize the source with an example pipeline with the following command:

 ```bash
 dlt init zendesk bigquery